 Key faculty members staff the program and the maximum enrollment is limited to 30, therefore registration is required.
 Children participating in Before School Care must arrive between 7:30 - 7:45 a.m. and, due to allergy precautions, no food or drink can be consumed during Before School Care.
 An array of arts activities is available as is space for quiet work and/or reading.
 All students are escorted to their divisional offices at 8:00 a.m.

-Prospective families interested in more details can contact Director of Enrollment and Outreach Tom Rossini, firstname.lastname@example.org.
+Prospective families interested in more details can contact our Admission team directly.

-Key-Wee, Pre-School and Pre-Kindergarten families may opt for the full day program by extending their children's day from 12:00 noon until 3:00 p.m. two, three or five days a week.
+Key-Wee, Pre-School and Pre-Kindergarten families may opt for the full-day program by extending their students' day from 12:00 noon until 3:00 p.m. two, three or five days a week.
 Students who stay at Key beyond noon, remain in their classroom, with their classroom teachers until the After School Program begins.
 Cost details are available under Tuition & Affordability.

-The After School Program provides students in First, Lower and Middle Schools with an age-appropriate variety of indoor and outdoor activities including art, sports, music, storytelling, drama, and dance until 5:30 p.m. (with an option to extend to 6:00 p.m.) each day school is in session.
+The After School Program provides students in First, Lower and Middle Schools with an age-appropriate variety of indoor and outdoor activities including art, sports, music, storytelling, drama, and dance until 5:30 p.m. (with an option to extend to 6:00 p.m.) each day school is in session for a full day.